Statewide Capacity Collaborative Releases Leadership Report

 But not everyone is benefiting from this prosperity and good fortune.
 Quality of life for many is fragile, subject to economic forces.
 Disparities in academic achievement, health care, access to arts and the environment, food and housing continue to grow.
 Many residents of greater Seattle and across the state struggle on the “margins” Cesar McDowell describes.

 Seattle Foundation is a member of the Statewide Capacity Collaborative (SCC).
 This funder collaborative supports Washington’s nonprofits by sharing best practices and aligning resources to invest in the capacity building needed to keep the nonprofit sector strong and vibrant.
 Last year the SCC focused on leadership development partnering with CompassPoint, a leading nonprofit leadership and strategy advisor.
 We asked nonprofit leaders from around the state which leadership programs are working and what we can do to develop leadership skills required to lead organizations and movements that are making positive changes in our region.
-We are pleased to share the results of that project in this Washington State Leadership Scan report.

 In addition to the leadership survey, the SCC conducted interviews and held focus groups with leaders of color and leaders from rural communities to ensure the results benefited from a diverse pool of knowledge.
 The interviews and focus groups highlighted gaps in access and services that were not apparent from the overall survey results.